Know Your Rights with Debt Collectors

 How to Report Violations

-You can report an unethical debt collector to your state attorney general’s office, the Consumer Financial Protection Bureau (consumerfinance.gov or 855-411-2372) and/or the Federal Trade Commission (ftc.gov or 1-877-FTC-HELP).
+You can report an unethical debt collector or fake debt collection letters to your state attorney general’s office, the Consumer Financial Protection Bureau (consumerfinance.gov or 855-411-2372) and/or the Federal Trade Commission (ftc.gov or 1-877-FTC-HELP).

 These agencies can intervene if debt collectors are being deceptive or violating your rights.